YottaDB/YDBDoc/MessageRecovery/errors.rst

 MAXARGCNT, Maximum number of arguments xxxx exceeded

 Compile Time/Run Time Error: If this error occurs during compilation, it indicates that a command or function specified more than xxxx arguments.
-If this error occurs during run-time execution, it indicates that a SET of a $ZROUTINES has more than the allowed number of elements in an array.
+If this error occurs during run-time execution, it indicates that a SET of $ZROUTINES has more than the allowed number of elements in an array.
 The maximum number of arguments is xxxx.

 Action: If this error occurs during compilation, it indicates that a command or function specified more than xxxx arguments.
-If this error occurs during run-time execution, it indicates that a SET of a $ZROUTINES has more than the allowed number of elements in an array.
+If this error occurs during run-time execution, it indicates that a SET of $ZROUTINES has more than the allowed number of elements in an array.
 The maximum number of arguments is xxxx.

 ---------------
 MAXBTLEVEL